tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 # Shallow and deep neural networks

-When it comes to neural networks we could distinguish shallow and deep neural networks.
+Neural networks could be distinguished between shallow and deep neural networks.
 What is the difference?

-Single-layer neural networks, also referred to as shallow neural networks, comprise a solitary hidden layer positioned between the input and output layers.
+Single-layer neural networks, also referred to as shallow neural networks, comprise a single hidden layer positioned between the input and output layers.
 This hidden layer conducts computations, orchestrating the transformation of input data to yield the intended output.
 Shallow neural networks, though straightforward, possess restricted capacity for learning intricate patterns and representations.

 In contrast, deep neural networks boast multiple hidden layers interspersed between the input and output layers.
 These networks can be profoundly deep, incorporating tens or even hundreds of layers.
 Each layer undertakes computations, forwarding the modified data to the subsequent layer in succession.

 # Components of deep learning network
 In the sections above we introduced concept of deep learning and we talked a little bit about biology behind it.
-Let's move now to the core concept in deep learning from the machine learning point of view.
+Let's move now to explaining separate components of deep learning architecture.

-### Input layer
-Input layer refers to the first layer of nodes in an artificial neural network.
+- **Input layer** refers to the first layer of nodes in an artificial neural network.
 This layer receives input data from the outside world.

-###  Hidden layer

-Hidden layers are what make neural networks "deep" and enable them to learn complex data representations.
+- **Hidden layers** are what make neural networks "deep" and enable them to learn complex data representations.

-### Output layer

-The output layer is the final layer in the neural network where desired predictions are obtained.
+- **Output layer** is the final layer in the neural network where desired predictions are obtained.
 There is one output layer in a neural network that produces the desired final prediction.

 ## How information is transferred between the layers?